vlaaad/vlaaad.github.io/_posts/2026-02-24-clojure-survey-trends.md

 ---
 layout: post
 title: "State of Clojure surveys"
-description: "I looked at response rate over time"
+description: "I looked at response rate over time and found that worrying trends seem to be easing"
 ---

 I checked the `Previous Years` links in the latest [State of Clojure survey post](https://clojure.org/news/2026/02/18/state-of-clojure-2025#previous) and wrote down respondent counts by year.